sdubadzelau/junior-java-training-course/docs/5-data-transmissions-formats.md

   * Cons: JAXB dosn't work in Android
 * JAXP
   * JAva API for XML Processing
-  * Sets standarts for APIs included in Java SE
+  * Sets standards for APIs included in Java SE
 * API that works in Android
   * SAX, DOM, XMLPullparser, JDOM 2.0.1 or later
 * We need to use namespaces if we want idntifite the concrete tag, if we have several diferent tag types with the same namespaces